 It uses magnetic frequencies in the range of 1 to 100 Hz at short bursts and very low intensities.
 Multiple studies around the world have examined the effectiveness of PEMF therapy in treating a range of medical conditions – as discussed above.

-PEMF therapy is a well-studied healing tool that is used to treat several conditions.
+PEMF therapy is a well-studied healing tool used to treat a range of conditions.
 It is most commonly used for pain relief, reducing inflammation, and helping to heal persistent injuries.

-While it is generally considered safe for use in most situations – mild side effects have been reported and may include headache, nausea, muscle ache, and fatigue.
+PEMF is generally considered safe for use in most scenarios – mild side effects have been reported and may include headache, nausea, muscle ache, and fatigue.

 If you are new to PEMF therapy you should seek medical advice before you begin.
 Also, you should start with sort sessions and gently increase the length of a session as your body becomes accustomed to the magnetic field energy.